pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 TiDB Cloud actions might require additional resources.
 You need to prepare the resources as follows.

-1. Actions need an existing TiDB Cloud serverless tier (TiDB database):
+* Actions that require an existing Serverless Tier cluster in TiDB Cloud:

    - Find Database: Finds an existing Database.
    - Create Database: Creates a new database.